- The speed limit is a limit not a target.

 - Look and signal to show drivers what you plan to do, make eye contact where possible.

 - Always use lights after dark or when visibility is poor.
-Wear reflective clothing and accessories in the night as well as the day.
+Wear high-visibility and reflective clothing and accessories at all times.

 - Wear a correctly fitted cycle helmet that is securely fastened and conforms to current regulations.

 - Always wear a seat belt, and wear it correctly so it can offer you the best protection in a crash.
 You are twice as likely to die in a car crash if you do not.
 Even on short journeys, familiar journeys and at low speeds, not wearing a seat belt can be fatal.